steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

     content:
       -
         type: text
-        text: 'Summit is an engaged community comprised primarily of UK-based business owners, creatives and developers.'
+        text: 'Steadfast Collective has an engaged group of community leaders comprised primarily of UK-based community owners and managers.'
-  -
-    type: blockquote
-    content:
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'An unexpected entrepreneur is an expert in their field, who has ambitious goals to innovate in their sector and push boundaries, which then, in turn, become their means for living and their own unique business. '
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Their goal wasn’t always to build a business, but to fill a need in a sector they''re passionate about.'
   -
     type: heading
     attrs: